wallarm/product-documentation/docs/latest/installation/nginx/all-in-one.md

 * [Limiting the maximum request size in the NGINX directive `client_max_body_size`](https://nginx.org/en/docs/http/ngx_http_core_module.html#client_max_body_size)
 * [Configuring dynamic DNS resolution in NGINX][dynamic-dns-resolution-nginx]

-## Appendix
+## Launch options

-### Script parameters
+The all-in-one installation script can work in **interactive mode** (default), when it asks several questions, and **batch (non-interactive) mode** when the node is installed into the EU cloud completely automatically.

+In interactive mode the following is asked by the script:

+* Connect to cloud?
+* To which cloud: [US Cloud](https://us1.my.wallarm.com/) or [EU Cloud](https://my.wallarm.com/)?
+* Wallarm token

+Also interactive mode includes a reminder that you need to configure the installed node.

-As soon as you have the all-in one script downloaded, you can get help on it with:
+Note that as soon as you have the all-in one script downloaded, you can get help on it with:

 ```
 sudo sh ./wallarm-4.6.11.x86_64-glibc.sh -- -h